Best UK eSIM for Business Travel and Digital Nomads

 A VPN adds an extra layer of encryption on top of your mobile data connection.
 This is essential for business travel, especially if you’re accessing company systems.

-Roami’s UK eSIM is fully compatible with all major VPN protocols.
-I’ve tested it with NordVPN, ExpressVPN, ProtonVPN, and WireGuard configurations.
-Video calls through a VPN on Roami’s network still performed well, with typical latency increases of only 20-40ms depending on the VPN server location.
+Roami’s UK eSIM is fully compatible with all major VPN protocols including NordVPN, ExpressVPN, ProtonVPN, and WireGuard.
+Video calls through a VPN on Roami’s network maintain good performance, with typical latency increases of only 20-40ms depending on the VPN server location.

 When working within the UK, choose a VPN server in London or Manchester for the lowest latency.
 For accessing systems back home, choose a server in your home country — the extra latency is noticeable but manageable on most connections.